solana-labs/solana/book/src/testnet-participation.md

 Prebuilt binaries are available for Linux x86_64 (Ubuntu 18.04 recommended).
 MacOS or WSL users may build from source.

-For a performance testnet with many transactions we have some preliminary recomended setups:
+For a performance testnet with many transactions we have some preliminary recommended setups:

 | | Low end | Medium end | High end | Notes |
 | --- | ---------|------------|----------| -- |